npc227/GrowYourGardenCSE264/Server/SERVER_README.md

     "text_content":"This post is stupid!"
 }

-### /users/:user_id/reports
+### /users/reports
 Attempts to add a report to a user.
-Same as above
+Same as above, but must include "username" field with username

 ### /comments/:comment_id/reports
 Attempts to add a report to a comment.
 Same as above